Mr-Anyone/VoxelGame/README.md

 - Physics

 You have to understand that these are not easy things to implement.
 In fact, OpenGL is not straightforward.

+To Do List

+1. Better Buildsystem!
+Something that will work right out of the box